 Results and GPS tracking

-TV broadcast of the whole Venla and Jukola (part 1, part 2part 3)
+TV broadcast of the whole Venla and Jukola (part 1, part 2, part 3)

 KopterCam video of the start